jcosto/todolist-progression/README.md

 # To Do List App - Implementation Progression
 To-do list project; progression from CLI application to Web Application to Cloud Service for absolute beginners.
-The purpose of this repository is to provide beginners to full-stack development an step-by-step process of the progression from absolute basic command-line applicatin to a production-ready cloud service.
-This aims introduce new concepts at each stage which, while not explained in detaill, should provide inspiration for further self-learning
+The purpose of this repository is to provide beginners to full-stack development a step-by-step process of the progression from absolute basic command-line applicatin to a production-ready cloud service.
+This aims introduce new concepts at each stage which, while not explained in detaill, should provide inspiration for further self-learning.

 Phase 1: CLI app to Web app
 1. CLI app, in-memory storage